-Support Services For comparison.
-Describe your agent support services to your appointed agents/brokers.
+On-Exchange Business Off- Exchange Business Support Services Describe your agent support services to your appointed agents/brokers.
 Include different ways on how an appointed agent/broker can reach out to Applicant for questions and support with their appointment, commissions, client cases, plan information, etc. 100 words.
 100 words.
-Support Services For comparison.
-Do you have an agent portal for agents?
+Support Services Do you have an agent portal for agents?
 If yes, please describe the portal functionality and capabilities of agents have access to.
 100 words.
 100 words.
-Support Services For comparison.
-Describe sales and marketing tools or trainings you have available for Agents to reach consumers for your enrollment support.
+Support Services Describe sales and marketing tools or trainings you have available for Agents to reach consumers for your enrollment support.
 Include the sales collateral (hard copy) and online sales tool resources.
 Include how you disburse these.
 100 words.
 100 words.
-Communication For comparison.
-Describe your overall communication strategy to agents to share messages, updates, important announcements, and dates impacting the agents' work and their client cases.
+Communication Describe your overall communication strategy to agents to share messages, updates, important announcements, and dates impacting the agents' work and their client cases.
 Include the different types of communication method (email, text, portal, etc.) 100 words.
-Sales For comparison.
-Does your sales strategy include niche populations?
+100 words.
+Sales Does your sales strategy include niche populations?
 Why or why not?
 Explain how you outreach to them?
 Are you working with Agents that can directly assist consumers in the niche populations?
 100 words.
 100 words.
-Network Changes For comparison.
-How often are Agents updated on provider network changes?
+Network Changes How often are Agents updated on provider network changes?
 100 words.
+Plan-Based Enrollers Explain how you utilize Plan-Based Enrollers?
 100 words.
-Plan-Based Enrollers For comparison.
-Explain how you utilize Plan-Based Enrollers?
 100 words.
+Off-Exchange Consumers What is your current number of off- exchange IFP members?
 100 words.
-Off-Exchange Consumers For comparison.
-What is your current number of off-exchange IFP members?
 100 words.
-100 words.
-Off-Exchange Consumers For comparison.
-Do you evaluate off-exchange members to determine if they qualify for ACA Advanced Premium Tax Credit (APTC)?
+Off-Exchange Consumers Do you evaluate off-exchange members to determine if they qualify for ACA Advanced Premium Tax Credit (APTC)?
 If an off-exchange member is eligible for APTC, what is your commitment with direct outreach to make them aware of their potential cost-savings?
 100 words.
 100 words.
-Other For comparison.
-Additional comments 100 words.
-Nothing required 100 words.
-Nothing required
+Other Additional comments 100 words.
+100 words.